Sofia Eun-Young Guerra

 shoes with soles worn through

-Sofia Eun-Young Guerra (she/they) is a writer and incoming undergraduate student at the Massachusetts Institute of Technology from Tacoma, Washington.
-Their work has previously appeared in JMWW and Neologism Poetry Journal.
+Sofia Eun-Young Guerra is a writer and incoming undergraduate student at the Massachusetts Institute of Technology from Tacoma, Washington.
+Her work has previously appeared in JMWW and Neologism Poetry Journal.
 Outside of writing, she spends her time pursuing other art forms, such as music and origami, and research.